 Patient Participation Group (PPG)

-We currently have about 12 PPG members who meet at the surgery in the evening every couple of months.
-It was agreed with the current members that we should keep the group to a reasonable size to be effective.
-Therefore anyone wishing to be involved in the PPG or who wants to know more should contact the PPG by email at firstname.lastname@example.org.
+We currently have just 5 PPG members who meet at the surgery every month.
+The group will be kept to a reasonable number of members in order to be effective.
+Therefore anyone wishing to be involved in the PPG or who wants to know more should contact the PPG by email at SWLCCG.firstname.lastname@example.org.